NFDI4Chem/ts-backend-2.0-common/README.md

 ### Run
+- Clone the project (preferrably from master branch)
+- Navigate into project directory and run `npm install` in terminal to install necessary node modules and dependencies
-in the project directory run: (default port 8000)
+- in the project directory run (default port 8000): `node app.js`

-        > node app.js

 ### Currently supported functions: